Acacia pycnantha

 Dryland Tea-tree

-Description: Dense, shady, dark-barked shrub or small tree to 8 m.
+Description: Dense, shady, dark-barked shrub or small tree to 8 m and spreading to 5m.
 Leaves small and pointed.
 White flowers similar to bottle-brush in early summer.
 Fast growing.
 Long-lived (over 15 years).

 Cultivation: Full sun to part shade.
 Moderately frost and drought tolerant.